 - However tempting they appear, steer clear of start-ups.
 They have a higher risk of failure in the early days.
 Go instead for a company that has a successful track-record of paying out affiliates over several years.

 - NEVER let any MLM business be the sole keeper of your list of contacts.
 ALWAYS add people first to your own auto-responder, and maintain a good relationship with them.
-My favorite auto-responder is GetResponse – take a free trial here.
+A great autoresponder is GetResponse – take a free trial here.